As-salamu’alaykum Brothers and Sisters

 Education and Research

-The Education and Research department have been extremely busy this year empowering the Muslim community with the intellectual arguments to compassionately articulate the peaceful message of Islam to the wider community.
+The Education and Research department has been extremely busy this year empowering the Muslim community with the intellectual arguments to compassionately articulate the peaceful message of Islam to the wider community.
 Their work has also focussed on tackling narratives that question the existence of God, the prophethood of our beloved Messenger (peace be upon him), and the Islamic worldview in general.

 Level 1 Dawah Training